TrueBlocks/trueblocks-core/src/apps/chifra/internal/export/README.md

   -f, --flow string         for the accounting options only, export statements with incoming, outgoing, or zero value
                             One of [ in | out | zero ]
-  -y, --factory             for --traces only, report addresses created by (or self-destructed by) the given address(es) -u, --unripe              export transactions labeled upripe (i.e. less than 28 blocks old) -E, --reversed            produce results in reverse chronological order -z, --no_zero             for the --count option only, suppress the display of zero appearance accounts -F, --first_block uint    first block to process (inclusive)
+  -y, --factory             for --traces only, report addresses created by (or self-destructed by) the given address(es) -u, --unripe              export transactions labeled unripe (i.e. less than 28 blocks old) -E, --reversed            produce results in reverse chronological order -z, --no_zero             for the --count option only, suppress the display of zero appearance accounts -F, --first_block uint    first block to process (inclusive)